quentinsf/dewildcard/README.md

 This has many limitations, the main one being that dewildcard must actually perform the imports in order to extract the symbol names, so you must run this in an environment where the appropriate modules exist, are on the Python path, and can be imported without unfortunate side-effects.

 Dewildcard is based on an initial idea from Alexandre Fayolle - thanks, Alexandre!

+## To Do

+Lots of room for improvements here, including:

+* Options to change the output format
+* A `-h` option to display the syntax
+* The ability to specify the input file as an argument.

 ## Licence